-Level 1 students will be enrolled by the School for 2 double Psychology modules, Foundations in Psychology PSY1008, Introduction to Methods in Psychology PSY1009 and 2 single Psychology modules, Psychology in Everyday Life PSY1006 and Using Psychology in Everyday Life 2 - Influencing individual behaviour PSY1007.
+Level 1 students will be enrolled by the School for three double Psychology modules: PSY1008 Foundations in Psychology, PSY1009 Introduction to Methods in Psychology and PSY1010 Using Psychology in Everyday Life.

-Level 2 students take three double modules and you will be registered for these modules automatically.
-These are core modules required for the accredited (GBC) degree.
+Level 2 students will be enrolled by the School for three double Psychology modules: PSY2065 Core Psychology I, PSY2066 Core Psychology II and PSY2067 Psychological Methods.
+These are core modules required for the accredited degree.

-Level 3 students enrolled on the BSc Psychology pathway complete a double module comprising the thesis and the general paper and will choose the equivalent of 4 optional modules from the range of modules the School provides upon enrolling for Level 3.
+Level 3 students complete a double module comprising the thesis and the general paper and will choose the equivalent of four optional modules from the range of modules the School provides upon enrolling for Level 3.
+The range of optional modules offered by the School varies year on year according to staff availability.